-Hosted by Edgartown Yacht Club, the 2017 Edgartown Race Weekend will take place Thursday, July 20 through Saturday, July 22 in historic Edgartown, MA on the island of Martha's Vineyard.
-More than 70 yachts attend each year, competing in two days of 'Round-the-Buoy (‘RTB) racing followed by a scenic 56NM 'Round-the-Island (‘RTI) course starting in Edgartown's Outer Harbor, and – new this year – a 'Round-the-Sound Race sailed in Edgartown Outer Harbor, Vineyard and Nantucket Sound.
+Hosted by Edgartown Yacht Club, the 2018 Edgartown Race Weekend will take place the third weekend in July in historic Edgartown, MA on the island of Martha's Vineyard.
+More than 70 yachts attend each year, competing in two days of 'Round-the-Buoy (‘RTB) racing, a scenic 56NM 'Round-the-Island (‘RTI) course starting in Edgartown's Outer Harbor, and – new this year – a 'Round-the-Sound Race sailed in Edgartown Outer Harbor, Vineyard and Nantucket Sound.